C16orf95

-Chromosome 16 open reading frame 95 (C16orf95) is a gene which in humans encodes the protein C16orf95.
+Chromosome 16 open reading frame 95 is a protein that in humans is encoded by the C16orf95 gene.
 It has orthologs in mammals, and is expressed at a low level in many tissues.
 C16orf95 evolves quickly compared to other proteins.

 Gene

 C16orf95 is a Homo sapiens gene oriented on the minus strand of chromosome 16.
 It is located on the cytogenic band 16q24.2 and spans 14.62 kilobases.
 The gene contains 6 introns and 7 exons.

 Diagram showing the location of C16orf95 on chromosome 16.
 Image retrieved from the GeneCards entry on C16orf95.

 Homology

 Paralogs

 There are no known paralogs of C16orf95.

 Orthologs

 Orthologs of C16orf95 exist only in mammals (identified with BLAST).
 The most distant orthologs are found in opossums and Tasmanian devils.